shub-v/demyst-problem2/README.md

 - **Makefile**: Contains various commands to manage the project.
 - **Tests**: Located in the `tests` directory.

+## Usage

+- To generate a dataset with 100,000 rows, first run the `generate_fake_data` DAG.
+Once the data is generated, execute the `anonymize_large_csv_chunked` DAG to anonymize sensitive fields by hashing.

+- If you prefer to work with a smaller sample, a CSV file containing 10 rows is already available at `data/big_fake_data.csv`.

 ## Makefile Commands

 - **Setup Containers**: